1 1/8 Of An Inch

 1. Woodworking and Carpentry:

-In woodworking, precision is paramount.
+In woodworking, precision is key.
 This measurement frequently appears in plans for furniture, cabinetry, and other projects.
 A 1 1/8-inch dowel, for instance, or a 1 1/8-inch gap between boards might be specified to ensure structural integrity and a professional finish.
 Accuracy in this field demands an understanding and proper use of fractional measurements.
 Incorrect measurement can result in poorly fitting joints, affecting the entire project’s stability and aesthetics.

 2. Metalworking and Machining: